ivanroguerre/personal-expenses-management/README.md

 - 📊 **Dashboard Analytics** - Visual spending insights with charts and statistics
 - 💰 **Expense Management** - Create, read, update, and delete expenses
-- 🔍 **Advanced Filtering** - Sort and filter expenses by category, date, and amount
+- 🔍 **Advanced Filtering** - Sort and filter expenses by category, date, description and amount
 - 💾 **Offline-First** - All data stored locally in IndexedDB for instant access
 - 📱 **Responsive Design** - Beautiful UI that works on all devices
 - 🎨 **Modern UI** - Built with Shadcn components and Tailwind CSS